HomePhoto & VideoVSCO

 The recipe trick that saves real time

 This is the real secret behind a consistent visual story.
 We keep a small handful of recipes, one warm and bright, one moody and muted, one clean and neutral, and run a whole shoot through whichever suits the mood.
 In our testing it turned an evening of editing a holiday album from an hour of repetitive slider work into a few relaxed minutes.
 Build two or three signature recipes early and your feed starts to look like it belongs to one person with one eye.
+Worth flagging honestly: recipes need at least the Plus tier, so on the free Starter plan you cannot save them, and you will be re building looks by hand each time.

 The limits worth knowing before you commit